It’s a question that gets asked time-and-time again, why is blue cheese mold safe to eat?

 Penicillium roqueforti is the main mold that you’ll find on blue cheese.

-These are actually naturally occurring mold spores, most commonly associated with the limestone caves in the Rouergue region of Southern France.
+These are naturally occurring mold spores, most commonly associated with the limestone caves in the Rouergue region of Southern France.

-In fact, legend has it that “blue cheese mold” was discovered in one of these caves by a farmer, over 1,000 years ago.
+Legend has it that “blue cheese mold” was discovered in one of these caves by a farmer, over 1,000 years ago.

 The farmer had settled in the cave to enjoy a lunch of sheep’s milk cheese and rye bread.